senoam/the-polygot/cmpt383.md

-Topic idea: Calculation on the web (from the project ideas page)
+Topic idea: Python dashboard hosted on a Flask and Express Server.

 Programming Languages
-- Scripting Language - Javascript: Implement behaviour in the browser
+- Scripting Language - Javascript: Implement the starting server and the landing page
-- Scripting Language - Python: Generate HTTP responses.
+- Scripting Language - Python: Generate dashboard for the data and run the secondary server
 - System Language - C++: Calculation

 Inter-language communication methods
-- RPC (REST) server: To make request from one another
+- RPC (REST) server: To make request from one another.
+The JS Express initial server calls a Flask (python) that hosts the dashboard.
-- foreign function interface: Call function from one language to another
+- foreign function interface: CDLL for calling C/C++ function from python

 Deployment technology: Docker containers